The Traegar Renegate Elite pellet grill is a great entry to pellet cooking. Find out everything you need to know with our review and free guide.

 What is a pellet grill?

-In general, pellet grills are a particular type of BBQ that burn wood pellets.
+As the name might suggest, pellet grills and smokers burn wood pellets as their fuel source.
 What makes this approach to grilling unique is that the wood pellets can cook at higher temperatures while also infusing the meat with its aroma.
 This can even be taken a step further with particular types of wood, such as oak, hickory or maple.

 A great sign of a good quality grill is how sturdy and robust it is.
 While it might be tempting to think that this is more for peace of mind, there is actually a practical reason for this assumption: Strong and sturdy grills are often well-insulated, which means that grilling temperatures can stay consistent and warm without the risk of over-ventilation.